totem-tech/documentation/nodes-docs/howto-setup-nodes.md

-# Setup Totem KAPEX Nodes on VPS
+# Setup Totem KAPEX Nodes

-The setup was performed on Linux Ubuntu 22.04 and can be used on VPS/droplets from various service providers.
+The setup was performed on Linux Ubuntu 22.04 and can be used on VPS/droplets from various service providers, or any machine that supports Docker.

 ### Support